PaddlePaddle/Paddle/doc/design/cluster_train/remote_parameter_updater.md

 Remote Parameter Updater manage parameters through remote parameter server with the client that communicate with pserver([The Client Library of Parameter Server Design Doc](pserver_client.md))

-In PaddlePaddle Python V2 API, trainer is implemented in python, and the trainer will hold a member of parameter updater and call it's functions directly.
-In this design, we should also expose the api of RemoteParameterUpdater to python with swig.
+In PaddlePaddle Python V2 API, trainer is implemented in python, and the trainer will hold a instance of parameter updater and call it's functions directly.
+In this design, we will also expose the api of RemoteParameterUpdater to python with swig.

 #### Sparse Remote Parameter Updater